 Eliza Gilkyson is a twice Grammy-nominated (2006/2015) singer songwriter and activist who is one of the most respected musicians in Folk, Roots, and Americana circles.
 Her songs have been covered by Joan Baez, Bob Geldof, Tom Rush, and Rosanne Cash and have appeared in films, PBS specials, and on prime-time TV.
 A member of the Austin Music Hall of Fame, and a recent inductee into the Austin Songwriter Hall of Fame, she has won countless Folk Alliance and Austin Music awards, including 2014’s Songwriter of the Year.
 Eliza’s music has always offered a vivid reflection of the times we live in, full of joys and sorrows, each song a window into a life of struggle and triumph in a world she feels is “poised on the edge of moral, economic and environmental bankruptcy.”
 Her new CD released in summer 2018 from Red House Records, is titled Secularia.

 Tomás Q. Morín is the author of Patient Zero and A Larger Country.
 He translated Pablo Neruda’s The Heights of Macchu Picchu and with Mari L’Esperance co-edited Coming Close: Forty Essays on Philip Levine.
 He is at work on a memoir about fathers.
 He teaches at Drew University and in the low residency MFA program of Vermont College of Fine Arts.

-Why There Are Words – Austin is a quarterly reading series that’s part of a national neighborhood of venues where writers can share their work with an audience.
-The Austin chapter, hosted by Alison Moore, features writers and artists of prose, poetry, and song.
-The reading series is a program of WTAW Press, a 501(c)3 nonprofit independent publisher of award-winning books.
+Why There Are Words – Austin is a quarterly series that is part of a national neighborhood where writers share their work live with an audience.
+The Austin chapter, hosted by Alison Moore, features writers and performers of prose, poetry, and song.
+The series is a program of WTAW Press, a 501(c)3 nonprofit independent publisher of award-winning books.